 - Keep it dark – Store your products away from direct sunlight.
 Heat can also break down the molecules in your skincare causing it to change in texture.

 - Keep it cool – If you don’t need to access them frequently, store your products in the refrigerator.
+(We don’t recommend keeping our oils or creams in the fridge.
+Just keep them cool and away from humidity.
+Serums, masks, and face washes are good to refrigerate!)

 - Keep it closed – Products start to degrade once exposed to oxygen.